The Girl with Two Husbands: Tale type

 The first part of the Greek tale type corresponds, in the international Aarne-Thompson-Uther Index, to tale type ATU 433B, "King Lindworm": a serpent (snake, or dragon) son is born to a king and queen (either from a birthing implement or due to a wish); years later, the serpent prince wishes to marry, but he kills every bride they bring him; a girl is brought to him as a prospective bride, and wears several layers of cloth to parallel the serpent's skins; she disenchants him.
 Tale type ATU 433B, "King Lindworm", is part of the cycle of the Animal as Bridegroom, stories that involve a human maiden marrying a prince in animal form and disenchanting him.

-Richard MacGillivray Dawkins noted that the Greek tale formed a two-part narrative: the first part wherein a heroine marries an enchanted prince in animal form, and a (rarer) second part about the heroine finding a second lover and having to choose between them.
+Richard MacGillivray Dawkins noted that the Greek tale formed a two-part narrative.
+In the first part, the heroine allows for a woman to become her stepmother, and she marries an enchanted prince in animal form; in a (rarer) second part, the heroine finds a second lover she rescues from the curse of the fairies and has to choose between them.
 Similarly, Anna Angelopoulou and Aigle Broskou, editors to the Greek Folktale Catalogue, and Michael Merakles noted that, in Greek variants, the heroine kills her mother on another woman's convincing and the woman becomes her stepmother; later, the woman sends the heroine to die at the hands of the snake prince (Ophis), but she survives with her mother's spirit's advice and disenchants the prince.
 In the second part of the tale, the heroine is either exiled due to falsified letters and revives a dead man who becomes her lover, or she rescues a man from the fairies, becomes pregnant and bears his son in his mother's castle (tale type AaTh 425E).
 At the end of both narrative sequences, she has to choose between both men.

-Greek folklorist Georgios A. Megas considered that the Greek variants showed a contamination between tale type 433B and subtype ATU 425E, "Enchanted Husband Sings Lullaby", wherein the pregnant heroine is sent by her lover, kidnapped by the fairies ("neraides", in the Greek tales), to his mother's castle, where she can give birth in safety.
+Greek folklorist Georgios A. Megas considered that the Greek variants showed a contamination between tale type 433B, wherein the heroine disenchants the snake prince following her dead mother's advice, and subtype ATU 425E, "Enchanted Husband Sings Lullaby", wherein the pregnant heroine is sent by her lover, kidnapped by the fairies ("neraides", in the Greek tales), to his mother's castle, where she can give birth in safety.